escap/fenix-ui-filter/README.md

     selector : {}, // configuration of the selector

-    selectors : {}, // in case of semantic selector
+    selectors : {}, // in case of group selector

     cl : {}, // specifies the code-list to use as selector source